KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/docs/homework/merge-conflicts.md

   </p>
   </video>
 {% endraw %}

+{% hint style='tip' %}
+You can also [read instructions from GitHub](https://help.github.com/articles/resolving-a-merge-conflict-using-the-command-line/) on how to resolve merge conflicts.
+{% endhint %}

 If you want to try this yourself, you need to make an edit to the same file (add a new line at the end of ReadMe) on two separate branches and merge.